IBM/opensource-ai-workshop/docs/lab-7/README.md

 Pretty neat eh?
 Lets go even deeper.

-Let's create an email with some sampling and have Mellea, find the best option for what we are looking for:
+Let's create an email with some sampling and have Mellea find the best option for what we are looking for:
 We add two requirements to the instruction which will be added to the model request.
 But we don't check yet if these requirements are satisfied, we add a strategy for validating the requirements.